othercat/screenresolution/README.md

 ## Changelog

-* New markdown README
+New markdown README

-* Move the command line makefile to Xcode compile environment (Xcode 4.2 tested)
+Move the command line makefile to Xcode compile environment (Xcode 4.2 tested).

-* Compile with clang successfully
+Compile with clang successfully.

-* default return should be the resolution raw value.
+default return should be the resolution raw value.